Have you ever wondered why Google keeps pumping out algorithm updates?

 1) Panda 1.0 update: The search filter was aimed at content farms — those sites that employ many writers who create poor quality content around specific keywords in a bid to rank in Google’s top ten results.
 This update was primarily aimed at U.S. sites and affected 12% of search results.

 However, this doesn’t mean that all multi-author sites are spammy.
-For instance, Moz has hundreds of writers, but it still enjoys top rankings in Google because it makes sure the content delivers plenty of value to readers.
+For example, Moz has hundreds of writers, but it still enjoys top rankings in Google, because it makes sure that the content delivers plenty of value to readers.

-In other words, content that is well researched, in-depth, and gets shared on Facebook, Twitter, Pinterest, Google+ and the other major social platforms continues to rank well – perhaps even more highly than before.
+In other words, content that is well researched, in-depth and that gets shared on Facebook, Twitter, Pinterest, Google+ and the other major social platforms continues to rank well – perhaps even more highly than before.

 2) Panda 2.0 update: This update, released in April 2011, was targeted at international search queries, though it also impacted 2% of U.S. search queries.